Best Day Trips from Lyon You’ve Probably Never Heard Of

 Roanne is accessible by train from Lyon, making it a convenient day trip.
 Once you’re there, the town center is quite walkable.
 For exploring the surrounding areas like Charlieu, a local bus or a taxi might be necessary.

-While Roanne is great for a day trip, if you decide to stay longer, there are several comfortable hotels in the town center.
-Options range from budget-friendly to more upscale establishments, often with good reviews for their service and location.
-I found a charming little hotel near the market that was perfect for my short stay.
+While Roanne is nice for a quick day trip, if you plan to linger a bit longer there are a few pretty comfortable hotels in the town center.
+The choices go from budget friendly to a bit more upscale too, generally with good reviews for the way they handle things and also for the location.
+I personally ended up with a small, charming hotel not far from the market, and it was honestly just right for my brief stay.

 Must-Do’s in Roanne: